Southern Legal Resource Center: Criticism

 The SLRC has drawn fire from the Southern Poverty Law Center (SPLC), which has frequently attacked the SLRC by citing Lyons' pre-SLRC defense of some controversial right-wing figures such as Aryan Nations members, White Aryan Resistance founder Tom Metzger and Lyons' 1990 marriage to the sister of jailed Order defendant David Tate.
 The SPLC also criticized Lyons tie to Deborah Davila's FBI espionage case.

 In addition the SPLC has called Southern Legal's fundraising practices "deceitful" citing, for example, "the SLRC Web site detailed two disputes under a headline that read 'Cases Pending,' implying that the SLRC represented the parties involved.
 In both cases, the plaintiff's families say Lyons actually did very little for them."

-In 1997 Kirk Lyons and SLRC director Neill Payne befriended Asheville NAACP president H. K. Edgerton.
-In response, the NAACP deprived Edgerton of his presidency.
-Edgerton became a "born-again Confederate" and for a time served as an SLRC director and chairman of the SLRC's board of advisors.

 "Confederate Southern Americans"

 The SLRC called on "Confederate Southern Americans" to identify as a separate race on the 2010 United States census form.